iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 Getting/setting measurement current range
 *****************************************

-The potentiostat shield has four programmable current measurement ranges.
+The Rodeostat has four programmable current measurement ranges.
 The exact values for the avialable ranges is determined by the hardware variant of the device you are using.
 The iorodeo-potentiostat library will automatically detect the hardware variant of the device for you and you can retrieve  the